 HowToGetLicensed

-How to Get a Electrician License in Minnesota
+How to Get an Electrician License in Minnesota

 Last updated: March 1, 2026

 Minnesota is a stable market with strong demand in the Twin Cities metropolitan area, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in Minnesota is a structured process overseen by the Minnesota Department of Labor and Industry — Electrical Licensing.
+Licensing in Minnesota is overseen by the Minnesota Department of Labor and Industry — Electrical Licensing.
+The process requires 576 hours of pre-license education and costs between $150 and $500 in total.
+You'll need to pass the Minnesota Journeyman Electrician Exam (administered by State-administered) with a score of at least 70%.

 At 576 hours, Minnesota has one of the higher pre-license education requirements in the country.
+This is about 844% above the national average of 61 hours.
 The total cost is relatively affordable at $150 to $500, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Electrician in Minnesota